 Places like Bullion Vault allows you to buy gold and have it stored away.
 Kitco has a gold pool that allows one to buy gold by the gram.
 Each gram you buy is recorded and added into a pool.
 Having gold in this pool allows you to buy and sell as you wish.
 Bullion Vault allows you to buy gold by the gram and uses Brinks vaults to store your gold.
 With them your gold never leaves the vault and you can also trade both gold and silver like a stock.
 Regal Assets will send the bullion right to your home where you are in control of it.
 Not someone else.
 Safe.
 Secure.

 Buying just a little bit of silver bullion?
 I always check out ebay.
 I'm a fan of rough hand poured silver bars.
 Most of the time they are ugly and dull looking but it' silver at it's finest.
+There are also lots of silver coins and bar sites on the internet but one needs to be careful to make sure that you are getting the real thing and not a subsitute metal.
+Check around before giving up your hard earned cash.

 Exchange traded funds (ETF'S).